appacademy/pt-section-2-resources/20-week/Bonus/README.md

 ## Requirements

-1. We'll want to be able to have lots of different types of fruits avaible in our baskets: Oranges, Strawberries, Watermellon, Bananas, and maybe even Tomatos.
+1. We'll want to be able to have lots of different types of fruits avaible in our baskets: Oranges, Strawberries, Watermelon, Bananas, and maybe even Tomatos.
 2. We'll want to be able to know how fresh our fruit is by marking down how many days old it is when we take inventory (e.g., '1' day old or '2' days old).
 3. We'll want to also be able to know what type of flavor the fruit has: is it sour or is it sweet; maybe something inbetween?
 4. We'll also want to be able to have customized baskets like a sour fruit basket or maybe even a veggie-fruit basket.